NHS-NGS/cgpclient/docs/index.md

+---
+hide:
+  - toc
+---

 # CGP Client Library

-### Python client for Clinical Genomics Platform APIs
+### Python client for the Clinical Genomics Platform APIs

 The [**CGP Client**](https://github.com/NHS-NGS/cgpclient) is a Python library designed to simplify and accelerate your interactions with the Clinical Genomics Platform (CGP) APIs on the [NHS API Platform](https://digital.nhs.uk/services/api-platform).